brbberry/SleepingBarbers/README.md

 ## The Classic Barber Shop Problem
-A barbershop consists of a waiting room with n waiting chairs one barber and one chair.
-When there no customers require a haircut, the barber takes a nap.
-If a customer enters the barbershop and the waiting room with n chairs is full, then the customer leaves the shop.
-If the barber is working with a customer and there are waiting chairs are available, then the customer takes one of the waiting chairs.
-If the barber is sleeping, the customer wakes up the barber and undergoes the haircut process.
+A barbershop consists of a waiting room with n waiting chairs one barber and one service chair.
+When there are no customers that require a haircut, the barber takes a nap.
+When a customer enters the barbershop and the waiting room (with n chairs) is full, the customer leaves the shop.
+If the barber is working with a customer and there are waiting chairs are available, the customer takes one of the waiting chairs.
+If the barber is sleeping when the cutomer comes in and can be serviced, the customer wakes the barber and undergoes the haircut process.

 ## This Projects Extension
 *	This barber shop will consist of n waiting chairs, x barbers, and y barber chairs.
 If there are no customers in the shop, then all the barbers are asleep.